amzstudio/nft-application/README.md

 ### 2. Installing Prerequisites

-First, you will need to install the dependencies with: `npm install`.
+First, you will need to install the dependencies.

 Run the following command in your terminal after cloning the main repo: